The best work trucks for business

 - Where are you operating?
 Where you’re driving is just as important as what you’re hauling.
 If your fleet is mostly running on flat city streets, you might value maneuverability and a smaller turn radius.
 If you’re hauling heavy loads over hilly terrain, you’ll want to prioritize torque and horsepower instead.
 You can also consider the most common speed limits in your service area to ensure your selection can operate at prevailing traffic speeds and merge safely.

 - Who will be driving?
-Your driver’s skill set and comfort with operating a truck should also factor into your selection.
+Your driver’s skill set and comfort with operating a heavy duty work truck should also factor into your selection.
 The size and class of the vehicle can also dictate if your drivers will need a Commercial Driver’s License (CDL).

 - Gas or diesel?
 Diesel trucks are typically more expensive than gas but offer higher fuel economy ratings and more torque and towing power.
 Diesel trucks may offer a longer duty cycle as well, and are better choices for high mileage applications that are over 30k miles per year.
 Gas trucks, on the other hand, are lighter, faster, and often less expensive to maintain.
 The right pick for your company will depend on your needs and objectives.